828 Naval Air Squadron

-828 Naval Air Squadron was a Royal Navy Fleet Air Arm carrier based squadron formed in September 1940 as a torpedo spotter reconnaissance squadron.
+828 Naval Air Squadron (828 NAS) was a Royal Navy Fleet Air Arm carrier based squadron formed in September 1940 as a torpedo spotter reconnaissance squadron.
 It operated in a number of the theatres of the Second World War, carrying out a number of attacks on enemy targets including the Tirpitz in Norway.

 History

 Malta and the Mediterranean

-The squadron was initially equipped with Fairey Albacores on its formation at RNAS Lee-on-Solent, and then moved to Scotland to operate anti-submarine patrols with RAF Coastal Command.
+The squadron was initially equipped with nine Fairey Albacore torpoedo bomber aircraft on its formation as a Torpedo, spotter, reconnaissance (TSR) squadron at RNAS Lee-on-Solent (HMS Daedalus), Hampshire, and then moved to Scotland to operate anti-submarine patrols with RAF Coastal Command.
 They embarked aboard HMS Victorious in July 1941 and carried out an attack on Kirkenes, Norway.
 Five of the squadron's aircraft were lost in the attack.
 The squadron was then regrouped and sailed to Gibraltar in August aboard HMS Argus.
 They were then transported to Hal Far, Malta aboard HMS Ark Royal.
 From there the squadron attacked enemy shipping attempting to transport supplies to the Axis forces in Libya.
 In March 1942 they and 830 Naval Air Squadron formed the Naval Air Squadron Malta, which went on to attack enemy warships and convoys operating in the Mediterranean.
 Re-supply problems, partially alleviated by the Malta Convoys led to the number of operational aircraft being reduced to just two.
 In December 1942 the remnants of 826 and 830 squadrons were absorbed.

 828 and 821 Naval Air Squadrons attacked shipping in May 1943, and provided flare illumination for naval bombardments of Pantellaria.
 In July, from Hal Far on Malta, 828 squadron's Albacores (torpedo spotter reconnaissance) supported the Allied invasion of Sicily (Operation Husky).
 828 then moved to Monastir in Tunisia, where they disbanded in September 1943.
 Together 828 and 830 squadrons had sunk 30 enemy ships and damaged another 50.